 Less common causes of low back pain

-Various uncommon bone disorders, tumours, infections, and pressure from structures near to the spine occasionally cause low back pain.
-(Less than 1 in 100 cases of low back pain.)
+Various uncommon bone disorders, tumours, infection and pressure from structures near to the spine occasionally cause low back pain (fewer than 1 in 100 cases of low back pain).

 The rest of this leaflet is mainly about nonspecific low back pain - the common type of low back pain.